Contrastive Novelty-Augmented Learning: Anticipating Outliers with Large Language Models: Experimental Setup

 \subsection{Experimental Details}

-For Novelty Prompting, we perform label generation using the best available GPT-3 model, GPT-3 Davinci~\citep{brown2020scaling} and example generation with a smaller pretrained GPT-J 6B model~\cite{komatsuzaki2021gptj}.
-To generate a sufficiently diverse novelty set, we perform 5 label generation iterations, then generate 100000 examples.
-We analyze the impact of generation budget in Section~\ref{sec:gen_quota}.
+For Novelty Prompting, we perform label generation using the best available GPT-3 model, GPT-3 Davinci~\citep{brown2020scaling} and example generation with a smaller GPT-J 6B model~\cite{komatsuzaki2021gptj}.
+For the novel set, we perform 5 label generation iterations, then generate 100,000 examples (after filtering).
 We train BERT-base classifiers with CCL for 5000 steps and batch size $n = 40$.
-On TACRED, we permit only generations containing exactly two entities, one of which is a subject and the other an object, filtering out roughly 90\% of generations.
-This is a task constraint: the relation between any other number of entities is under- or overspecified.
-We describe further details in Appendix~\ref{app:tacred}.
+On TACRED, we permit only generations containing exactly two entities, one a subject and the other an object, filtering out roughly 90\% of generations, as this is a hard constraint for relation extraction.
+We detail datasets in Appendices~\ref{app:datasets} and \ref{app:tacred}.